mlagunas/Palindrome_creation/README.md

 # Palindrome creation
 Code developed for educational purposes during the course Basic algorithms at the university of Zaragoza.
-This repository has implemented a basic palindrome creator with dynamic programming.
-It is based on the largest palindromic subsequence problem.
+This repository has implemented a basic palindrome creator with the dynamic programming technique.
+It is based on the largest palindromic subsequence problem (LPS).

 ## USAGE